-The use of resveratrol in skin care deserves a mention here too, in that its effects on skin health may relate to its phytoestrogen (estrogen-like plant-derived compounds) properties.
-It shares a similar chemical structure to estradiol and like MEP has affinity for Erβ.
-Resveratrol's small molecular size and lipophilic properties (dissolves in lipids better than water) facilitate permeation into the deeper layers of the skin.
+The use of resveratrol deserves a mention here too, in that its effects on skin health may relate to its phytoestrogen properties (estrogen-like plant-derived compounds).
+It shares a similar chemical structure to estradiol and like MEP has affinity for Erß.
+Resveratrol's small molecular size and lipophilic properties (dissolves in fats better than water) facilitate permeation into the deeper layers of the skin.
 Here resveratrol also activates sirtuins in skin cells, modulating the effects of oxidative stress from UV radiation.
+Resveratrol may actually be the most potent antioxidant available in a skin care product.